rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 When you _do_ want to update a crate, Cargo provides the command `update`, which will ignore the _Cargo.lock_ file and figure out all the latest versions that fit your specifications in _Cargo.toml_.
 Cargo will then write those versions to the _Cargo.lock_ file.
-Otherwise, by default, Cargo will only look for versions greater than 0.10.1 and less than 0.11.0.
+Given our specification `0.10.1`, Cargo will only look for versions greater than 0.10.1 and less than 0.11.0.
 If the `rand` crate has released the two new versions 0.10.2 and 0.999.0, you would see the following if you ran `cargo update`: